theCreedo/Personal-Website/README.md

 **Day 13:** Played around with adding a picture, changed fonts, and formatted the website to look more aesthetic (even though it looks the same as always).
 There are now only 4 people total who are still going strong on the challenge ._.
 I've almost forgotten to remind some people, but some of them are very self-motivated.

 **Day 14:** Trying out a style format with different parts, and hoping to add a good format that has a navigation bar and cool color styling.

+**Day 15:** Trying to implement style format across all parts of website (only two).
+Reformatting website to look more aesthetic.
 ### 30-Day Project Folders
 * **Eric Lee** - [Github Website](https://github.com/theCreedo/theCreedo.github.io)